CartoDB/carto-react/packages/react-workers/README.md

 <br/>

-Package to use CARTO OAuth system.
+Package to use CARTO Workers system.

 See also the [reference](reference.md)